pierre33/mrtree/README.md

 You have a full example in the example directory.

 Dont hesitate to suggest new features or to contribute :)

+## Author
+Pierre Lassalle